CarlDownsOracle/oci-tag-enrichment-task/README.md

 Once you have the Fn Application created, Function built and deployed to the Application, we can perform some tests from the cloud shell without having to set up a Service Connector.
 Using the OCI Console, add a `freeform` tag to the VCN subnets you created for the Fn Application.
-An example freeform tag:
+An example freeform tag you could add:

     "app-test": "working"

 Invoke the function by passing it a simulated event payload that looks like this:

     {
-      "id": "your-vcn-id-goes-here"
+      "id": "your-vcn-subnet-ocid-goes-here"
     }

 Now let's invoke the Function from the directory in cloud shell where the function code is located,